Skip to Content

 Remote details

-• Remote download folder: The folder on the remote server where files are downloaded from.
+• Remote download folder: Enter the folder on the remote server where files are downloaded from.

-• Remote upload folder: The folder on the remote server where files are uploaded to.
+• Remote upload folder: Enter the folder on the remote server where files are uploaded to.

-• Remote upload file name: The filename for uploaded files.
+• Remote upload file name: Enter the filename for uploaded files.

-• Remote upload file extension: The filename extension for uploaded files.
+• Remote upload file extension: Enter the filename extension for uploaded files.

-• Remote download file name start index: The remote download filename start index.
+• Remote download file name start index: Enter the remote download filename start index.

-• Remote download file name end index: The remote download filename end index.
+• Remote download file name end index: Enter the remote download filename end index.

 Automation